 "Oh, it's not like that," the ship said laconically, "I just don't want to have to repeat myself, that's all."

 Mso was not in the slightest bit convinced by this explanation, but kept her council to herself.

 The other crew drone was already in the mess area, floating quietly in a corner as if trying to remain inconspicuous.
 Quenlily Sikralis was a much older and larger model which appeared to be formed from a pair of circular cones a half-metre high and wide, bonded together base to base.
-Its casing was the rich sheen of an old bronze statue, and appeared minutely battered as if with the distressed patina of millennia.
-Mso had long suspected that this was mere affectation: drone self-repair mechanisms had been by design perfect for centuries and any appearance of imperfection was therefore almost certainly a fashion statement of some kind.
+Its casing was the rich sheen of an old bronze statue and appeared minutely battered as if with the distressed patina of millennia.
+The drone had been friends with Mso’s family for generations and Mso herself had long suspected that its appearance was mere affectation: drone self-repair mechanisms had been by design perfect for centuries and any appearance of imperfection was therefore almost certainly a fashion statement of some kind.

 The final previously-absent crewmember wandered in, yawning and looking around bleary-eyed at the assembled company that stood or sat or lounged around the common area in various states of wakefulness and dress.
 Lezert T'wou was a bear-like man, tall and broad-shouldered and considerably more hirsute than anyone else on board, although still well within the range of human-basic norms.
 He seemed to have developed bear-like sleeping habits, too, most comfortable with extended periods of near-hibernation for days on end, followed by any number of sleepless nights while he pursued whatever fascinating curiosity had currently attracted his interest.